 Because the Mandarin Oriental Kuala Lumpur is in such a good location you will find some of the main things close by.

 Relax in KLCC Park – Right next to the hotel is KLCC park which is great to relax in.
 At night I recommend watching the Lake Symphony performance directly in front of Suria KLCC and the Petronas Towers.
-If you have children the park also has massive playground for kids and a water/splash area.
+If you have children the park also has a massive playground for kids and a water/splash area.

 Go Shopping at Suria KLCC mall – The KLCC mall is a great place for those wanting to go shopping during their visit!
 The mall has a large range of retail shops including luxury brands such as Emporio Armani, Gucci and Versace.
 There is also a food court and restaurants.

-Further afield – For more things to do in Kuala Lumpur head to: City Breaks: Kuala Lumpur in 24-48 Hours.
+Further afield – For more things to do in Kuala Lumpur head to City Breaks: Kuala Lumpur in 24-48 Hours.

 Complete with a grand design, a prime location and excellent facilities which cater for both business and leisure customers, the Mandarin Oriental is a great place to stay during your visit to Kuala Lumpur.
 I was particularly impressed by the fitness facilities and the beautiful pool and for those wanting to dine here then you are spoilt for choice.